bookofproofs/bookofproofs.github.io/_sources/history/18th-century/lagrange.md

 * Lagrange succeeded Euler as Director of Mathematics at the Berlin Academy on 6 November 1766.
 * Lagrange was greeted warmly by most members of the Academy and he soon became close friends with Lambert and Johann(III) Bernoulli.
 * However, not everyone was pleased to see this young man in such a prestigious position, particularly Castillon who was 32 years older than Lagrange and considered that he should have been appointed as Director of Mathematics.
-* Just under a year from the time he arrived in Berlin, Lagrange married his cousin Vittoria Conti.
-* They had no children, in fact Lagrange had told d'Alembert in this letter that he did not wish to have children.
-* Turin always regretted losing Lagrange and from time to time his return there was suggested, for example in 1774.
 * However, for 20 years Lagrange worked at Berlin, producing a steady stream of top quality papers and regularly winning the prize from the Académie des Sciences of Paris.
 * Although Lagrange had made numerous major contributions to mechanics, he had not produced a comprehensive work.
 * Caraccioli, who was by now in Sicily, would have liked to see Lagrange return to Italy and he arranged for an offer to be made to him by the court of Naples in 1781.